 (1) Of God

-There is only one God, who is eternal, who exists in an everlasting relationship as Father, Son and Spirit – one God in three persons.
+There is only one God, who is holy and eternal, who exists in an everlasting relationship as Father, Son and Spirit – one God in three persons.
 God is sovereign over all things, including creation, revelation, redemption, judgement and the establishing of his Kingdom.
 God is love, and as a sovereign, loving creator and redeemer, he is worthy of all glory, honour and praise.

 (2) Of Jesus Christ